YoshaM09/Mastering-Data-Science/README.md

 Day 4 - Exercises from Kaggle Machine Learning - Fine-tuning the model and model validation.

 Day 5 - Exercises from Kaggle Machine Learning - Random forest and intro to ML competitions.

+Day 6 - Exercises from Kaggle Intermediate Machine Learning - Methods for dealing with the data that include missing and category values.